 A story has to be original, and the dialogue has to sound real.
 A comic with great art and a bad story usually fails and vice versa.
 The writer and the penciler have to be in perfect harmony for a series to achieve greatness.

 If you are interested in submitting to Committed Comics as a writer please write no more then a five (5) page story with a clear beginning, middle, and end.
 If you are going to use unknowns (your own creator owned characters) please ensure that there is enough description for our editorial staff to know your characters.
+DO NOT send in a five page excerpt of a longer story.
+That does not give us a clear indicator of your ability.
+Please make sure your story has actual dialogue between characters, too often now we have gotten 5 page stories that only have text boxes or inner monologue.

-Please ensure that your writing is broken into sequential page layouts and is clear and concise.
+In addition please ensure that your writing is broken into sequential page layouts and is clear and concise.

 Committed Comics is always looking for talented Pencilers.
 We are only looking for Pencilers who can produce high quality sequential work.
 If you are a penciler and you only have pin up/ cover work then do not send us your portfolio.